 The INTJ In STEM Careers

-These are the careers that most come to mind when the INTJ is thinking about work, from Junior High School and onward.
+These careers most come to mind when the INTJ is considering work from Junior High School onward.
 Naturally drawn to the robotics clubs, chess clubs, and environmental science clubs, these are students who are problem solvers from early on.

 INTJ personalities tend to go into the STEM fields.
-They naturally excel at sciences, where they may find themselves as the head of a science lab, or in the field researching or discovering things that haven’t been done before.
+They naturally excel at sciences, where they may find themselves as the head of a science lab or researching or discovering things that haven’t been done before.

-As engineers, INTJs design complex systems that solve problems which have baffled everyone else.
-They show that problems really can be overcome with planning, thought, and persistence.
+As engineers, INTJs design complex systems that solve problems that baffle everyone.
+They show that issues can be overcome with planning, thought, and persistence.

 The INTJ In Science